 - You CAN Eat Out

 One of the biggest things I hear around the playground is that parents avoid eating out with their kids to ensure their kids always stay healthy.
 Parents buy tons of gadgets and gizmos, like home meat slicers to make restaurant-style meals at home.
-And while I do applaud their idea, eating out is actually possible.
-I am not advocating going to fast food restaurants once a week, but it is important to show kids that they can go out to a restaurant and still eat a healthy meal.
+And while I do applaud their idea, eating out is actually alright.
+Of course, I am not advocating going to fast food restaurants once a week, but it is important to show kids that they can go out to a restaurant and still eat a healthy meal.
 Besides, as parents, we can’t cook every night!